Skip to content

 Grade: A-plus

-In Caribou Memorial Living Center, 14.54% Percentage of Residents
+In Caribou Memorial Living Center, 30.2% of Residents

-This metric measures the percent of long-term stay residents that maintained mobility.
-Many in the industry argue that mobility is important for residents' mental and physical health.
+This metric measures the percentage of long-term care residents that maintained mobility.

 Hospitalizations